mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ### Verifying Parent Hashes

+Parent hashes are verified at two points in the protocol: When joining a group and when processing a Commit.

+The parent hash in a node U is valid with respect to a parent node P if the following criteria hold:

+* U is a descendant of P in the tree
+* The nodes between U and P in the tree are all blank
+* The `parent_hash` field of U is equal to the parent hash of P with copath child S, where S is the child of P that is not on the path from U to P.

+A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way.
+That is, if there is leaf node L and a sequence of parent nodes P\_1, ..., P\_N such that P\_N = P and each step in the chain is authenticated by a parent hash: L's parent hash is valid with respect to P\_1, P\_1's parent hash is valid with respect to P\_2, and so on.

+When joining a group, the new member MUST authenticate that each non-blank parent node P is parent-hash valid.
+This can be done "bottom up" by building chains up from leaves and verifying that all non-blank parent nodes are covered by exactly one such chain, or "top down" by verifying that there is exactly one descendant of each non-blank parent node for which the parent node is parent-hash valid.

-To this end, when processing a Commit message clients MUST recompute the expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the supplied `leaf_node`.
-Moreover, when joining a group, new members MUST authenticate each non-blank parent node P. A parent node P is authenticated by checking that there exists a child V of P and a node U in the resolution of V such that V.`parent_hash` is equal to the Parent Hash of P with V's sibling as the co-path child.
+When processing a Commit message that includes an UpdatePath, clients MUST recompute the expected value of `parent_hash` for the committer's new leaf and verify that it matches the `parent_hash` value in the supplied `leaf_node`.
+After being merged into the tree, the nodes in the UpdatePath form a parent-hash chain from the committer's leaf to the root.

 ## Update Paths